ctx-core/instagram_cache/Readme.md

 Caches the paths to the media in an instagram account to S3.

-Also contains a `Gallery__Instagram` svelte component to navigate through the media.
+Also contains a `InstagramGallery` svelte component to navigate through the media.

 ## Usage